alessiofrittoli/node-scripts/README.md

 <li>
 Publish to npm (Optional):

-- Publishes the package using `pnpm publish` if the `--npm` flag is set.
+- Publishes the package using `npm publish` if the `--npm` flag is set.

 </li>
 <li>